 The starters are just out of this world.
 Our favourite small bites include the wonderfully light crayfish and vermicelli California rice rolls or vegetable rice rolls with a peanut dip, and Thai chicken lemongrass skewers.
 The skewers are sticks of lemongrass championing a succulent piece of delectable chicken that makes it look like a lollipop!
-We usually overorder on starters because it is so tasty and so easy.
-The Mixed Hors D’Oeuvres (Meat, Seafood or Vegetarian) include a wide variety of dishes on one large platter.
-The centrepiece of Salt & Pepper Deep Fried Squid is just immense.
-I don’t think we have ever eaten there and not ordered Mixed Hors D’Oeuvres of some description.
+We usually overorder on starters because they are just so tasty and so effortless to enjoy.
+The Mixed Hors D’Oeuvres (meat, seafood or vegetarian) include a wide variety of dishes on one large platter.
+For instance, the centrepiece of ‘Salt & Pepper Deep Fried Squid’ is just so immense.
+I don’t think we have ever eaten there and not ordered mixed Hors D’Oeuvres of some description – highly recommend.

 Alternatively, meat-free options are available.
-Not to be left out, the Veggies are well supported with vegetable and Tofu mains.
-The Braised aubergine and morinaga tofu in black bean sauce with chilli is worthy of a mention.
+Not to be left out, the veggies are well supported with vegetable and tofu mains.
+The Braised Aubergine and Morinaga Tofu in black bean sauce with chili is definitely worthy of a mention.
 And that’s before I’ve even started on the wonderful steamed rice, fine egg noodles, and supporting Monk’s Vegetables, Pak Choi and more culinary goodies.

 Do you know, I am writing this the morning after our last meal and I am already salivating for a return trip!

 Where is Aqua Eight?